freeCodeCamp/freeCodeCamp/guide/english/android-development/index.md

 The best part of learning Android is that many of the courses and material available out there online are free.
 The link to the basic course is here - [Developing Android Apps](https://udacity.com/course/new-android-fundamentals--ud851).
 The link to the advanced course is here - [Advanced Android App Development](https://www.udacity.com/course/advanced-android-app-development--ud855).
+### future technologies
+ The future technologies in android development is flutter and her you can learn more about it https://flutter.io/?gclid=CjwKCAjwpKveBRAwEiwAo4Pqm01YXkkztEzmTzW2ygb7twa_pBRulzzvkHbOIEGDiRl_9_mAUH9C_BoCvEUQAvD_BwE&dclid=CIvn1ubPlN4CFYkEaAod_6wPMA